awurthmann/Export-Levels-From-AzureAD/README.md

 # Export-Levels-From-AzureAD
-This is the AzureAD version of my Export-Levels-from-Outlook, Export-Levels-from-AD and Export-Levels-from-Workday scripts The purpose of these scripts are to export all accounts and show their relation, or levels, from the CEO Privileged access is NOT needed to run any of the Export-Levels scripts, any user can run them and export all users, Export-Levels-from-Outlook uses Outlook API calls, ..from-AD uses the admin tool kit and ..from-AzureAD uses the AzureAD module
+This is the AzureAD version of my Export-Levels-from-Outlook, Export-Levels-from-AD and Export-Levels-from-Workday scripts.
+The purpose of these scripts are to export all accounts and show their relation, or levels, from the CEO.
+Privileged access is NOT needed to run any of the Export-Levels scripts, any user can run them and export all users, Export-Levels-from-Outlook uses Outlook API calls, ..from-AD uses the admin tool kit and ..from-AzureAD uses the AzureAD module